Security Council Press Statement on Attack against United Nations Multidimensional Integrated Stabilization Mission in Mali - Mali

 The following Security Council press statement was issued today by Council President Tarek Ladeb (Tunisia):

-The members of the Security Council condemned in the strongest terms the attack perpetrated on 13 January 2021 against the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) to the north of the town of Bambara-Maoudé, in Timbuktu region, which resulted in four peacekeepers from Côte d’Ivoire killed and five others injured.
+The members of the Security Council condemned in the strongest terms the attack perpetrated on 15 January 2021 against the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) near Tessalit in Kidal region, which resulted in one peacekeeper from Egypt killed and another one seriously injured.

-The members of the Security Council expressed their deepest condolences and sympathy to the families of the victims, as well as to Côte d’Ivoire and to MINUSMA.
-They wished a speedy and full recovery to the peacekeepers who were injured.
+The members of the Security Council expressed their deepest condolences and sympathy to the family of the victim, as well as to Egypt and to MINUSMA.
+They wished a speedy and full recovery to the peacekeeper who was injured.
 They paid tribute to the peacekeepers who risk their lives.

-The members of the Security Council called on the transitional Government of Mali to swiftly investigate these attacks and bring the perpetrators to justice.
+The members of the Security Council called on the transitional Government of Mali to swiftly investigate this attack and bring the perpetrators to justice.
 They underlined that attacks targeting peacekeepers may constitute war crimes under international law.
 They stressed that involvement in planning, directing, sponsoring or conducting attacks against MINUSMA peacekeepers constitutes a basis for sanctions designations pursuant to United Nations Security Council resolutions.

 The members of the Security Council reaffirmed that terrorism in all its forms and manifestations constitutes one of the most serious threats to international peace and security.
 They underlined the need to bring perpetrators, organizers, financiers and sponsors of these reprehensible acts of terrorism to justice.
 They stressed that those responsible for these killings should be held accountable, and urged all States, in accordance with their obligations under international law and relevant Security Council resolutions, to cooperate actively with all relevant authorities in this regard.